gazebosim/gz-common/tutorials/profiler.md

 ## Overview

-This tutorial describes how to get started using the Ignition Common profiler to measure and visualize run-time performance of your software.
+This tutorial describes how to get started using the Gazebo Common profiler to measure and visualize run-time performance of your software.

 The `gz::common::Profiler` provides a common interface that can allow for